|

 literatures that the name pipa might have derived from

-joke than a possibility, because (1) the name
+speculation than a possibility, because (1)

-of barbat can hardly be associated with that of p'i-p'a,
+the pronunciation of barbat can hardly be associated

-whereas for Chinese people, it is just natural, as in the everyday
+with that of p'i-p'a, whereas for Chinese people, it is just

-language, the phonetic use of the words such as "pi-pi-pa-pa"
+natural, as in the everyday language, the phonetic use of the

-similar sounds from nature or humanly-made noise.
-(3)
+is very common in describing similar sounds from nature or humanly-made

-the Chinese characters were created intelligently according
+noise.
+(3) the Chinese characters were created

-of the object or/and indicate its meaning (in a self-explanatory
+reflect the "image" of the object or/and indicate

-way).
-Meanwhile, the pronunciation is by no means randomly given.
+is by no means randomly given.
+It must be related to the object

-It must be related to the object in one way or another.
+in one way or another.

 In